 On Sunday 13 February, to mark the end of the week, Place2Be’s Royal Patron read a CBeebies Bedtime Story.
 HRH The Duchess of Cambridge shared The Owl Who Was Afraid of the Dark by Jill Tomlinson to align with this years’ theme of ‘Growing Together’.

 Schools across the UK (and the world!) took part in the week.
 From photos of your Dress to Express days, to photos of your Support Balloons, to videos of you sharing how you grew together, it was great to see so many of you embracing the theme this year and helping raise vital funds for Place2Be.
 Thank you to everyone who got involved.
-If you haven’t already, please add yourself to the Children’s Mental Health Week map.
+Schools added themselves to our map.
 So far 580 schools have told us about how they took part, reaching 170,000 children and young people, and over 35,000 adults.

 We want to say a big thank you to players of the People’s Postcode Lottery, and The Beaverbrook Foundation, who supported this year’s Children’s Mental Health Week.

-You can still download our Growing Together resources for schools and youth groups, and parents and carers on the Children’s Mental Health Week website.
+You can still download our Growing Together resources for schools and youth groups, and parents and carers .

 Beyond Children’s Mental Health Week